lfo-calculator/hawaii/data/README.md

   286-135.
 Therefore, `applies = "(286-83..286-135)"`.
 However, regulation
   286-136 is not a violation in itself; in other words, someone cannot be charged for having violated 286-136.
 Therefore, `violation = false`.
+  Furthermore, this regulation contains subtle logic that takes into account the age and the prior violations of the defendant; therefore, `needs = [ "age", "priors" ]`.
 - 607-4, which sets court fees, applies to every violation.
 Therefore, `applies = "*"`; but here, too, 607-4 is not an infraction in itself, so `violation = false`.